 Our writing curriculum is the Writer’s Workshop model.
 Students keep a Writer’s Notebook where they focus on the writing process.
 Throughout the year, we study a variety of writing genres.
 There are several writing projects that culminate in a published piece.
-This year we will use iPads to publish our writing!

 Our Social Studies focus is on the five main regions of the United States and also on Minnesota History.
 We use the African Americans In Minnesota text to launch our Minnesota History study, and incorporate information about how the fur trade, the Native Americans, and the European settlers influenced the development of our state.
 We visit the Mill City Museum and Fort Snelling to provide a hands-on learning opportunity that enhances our classroom lessons.